nheise/mithril-util-attributes/README.md

 #### builder ma.css( String cssClassName, Boolean useit [,String cssClassName, Boolean useIt ] )

 Can be invoked as often you like.
-The last class of two or more identical classes will win.
+The last class of two or more identical class strings will win.

 ---
 #### builder ma.id( String id )